swiss-territorial-data-lab/proj-dolines/README.md

 ### Stochastic method

-The package WhiteBoxTools (WBT) has a function called [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
+The package WhiteboxTools (WBT) has a function called [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
 It performs a stochastic analysis of depressions within a DEM, calculating the probability of each cell of belonging to a depression.
 A probability threshold is then applied to delineate depressions.

 The depression detection is run with the command below.
 [Post-processing](#post-processing) is performed to limit the number of false positives.